gerard-ompad/Nu_Skin_Challenge/README.md

 # Nu_Skin_Challenge
-This is a Jupyter Notebook for Nu Skine Market Science Challenge
+This is a Jupyter Notebook for Nu Skin Market Science Challenge